frame-lang/frame-docs/intermediate_frame/enums.rst

 .. note:: Frame v0.12 will support global enumerated types as well.

 Enums are C style simple enums declared in the Domain block of a spec.
-Enum names have no restriction on case.
+Enum names have no restriction on case but are case sensitive.

 .. code-block::
     :caption: System Enums